 3. Keep it fresh

 Now, a super simply hack I love.
-If you're heading out for the second night in a row and your tan is getting a little streaky in the problem areas, buffing it with a wipe is a savior.
+If you’re heading out for the second night in a row and your tan is getting a little streaky in the problem areas, buffing it with a wipe is a savior.
 Again, pick a wipe with no alcohol and scent to avoid any reactions and simply rub it along any steaky areas.
-I always target my "elbow pits" the inside area of my arms or the "crook" as it's called as for me, this always goes streaky.
+I always target my “elbow pits” the inside area of my arms or the “crook” as it’s called as this always goes streaky.

 Simply rubbing the corner of a wipe along the area where the tan appears to have clumped together helps to reblend it and make it see you through another night.

 Then, add a little moisturiser for a finishing blend and top with a dusting of bronzer to set you on your way.

 In terms of wipes, I adore the Simple wipes, again cheap as chips and available in most supermarkets and pharmacies.